mcibique/vue-testing-examples/README.md

 }
 ```

-If you are using `--watch` mode, files included with the flag `--include` are not hot reloaded after changing it's content, to overcome this problem, the solution is to import the file at the top of your spec file.
+If you are using `--watch` mode, files included with the flag `--include` are not hot reloaded after changing its content, to overcome this problem, the solution is to import the file at the top of your spec file.

 #### Mocking global objects

 Testing a functionality which requires global objects (`window.location` or `setTimeout`) is always a challenge. `window.location` is a property that cannot be overridden but many tests require this property to be mocked.
 If you have a component which sets `window.location.href = 'some/new/url';`, then this code must be avoided in the test, otherwise, it might break your current test execution (especially if you are running tests in the browser, e.g. with [karma-runner](https://www.npmjs.com/package/karma)).
-Once again, the Dependency Injection can actually sort out this problem because we can inject the global object into your component and then we can pass custom object, without any restrictions, into a component in your test.
+Once again, the Dependency Injection can actually sort out this problem because we can inject the global object into your component and then we can pass a custom object, without any restrictions, into a component in your test.

 ```js
 // di.js